gmp26/grunt-panda/README.md

 that are being concatenated before sending them to pandoc.
 Relative paths are relative to the GruntFile location.

+#### metaReplace
+Type: `String`

+Default: null

+If the string matches the root of the file path (which usually starts with whatever is specified in the files cwd option), then this root will be replaced in the output metadata.
+The file foo/bar/bat.md normally generates metadata in foo.bar.bat.meta, but if metaReplace were "foo/", the metadata would appear in bar.bat.meta.

+#### metaReplacement
+Type: `String`

+Default: null

+If a valid metaReplace string is given (which can be ""), then that string will be replaced with the given replacement in the output metadata. e.g. The file foo/bar/bat.md normally generates metadata in foo.bar.bat.meta, but if metaReplace were "foo/bar", and metaReplace were "baz", the metadata would appear in baz.bat.meta.

 #### pandocOptions
 Type: `String`